 No matter how simple you think your case is, to win compensation, it is likely that you’ll need to convince the defendant’s insurers as to why their client was liable for your injuries.
 This is not always an easy process.
 If you get it wrong, you might find that the insurer refuses to compensate you.

 We believe that our solicitors who operate on a No Win No Fee basis can improve your chances of being compensated if they take on your claim.
 They have the legal skills and experience to deliver a clear and concise claim to try and win your case.

 To prevent you from having to deal with complex legal questioning, your solicitor will take responsibility for all communication with the defendant.
 They’ll also try to counter any objections raised so that an amicable agreement can be achieved.
-If a compensation offer is filed by the defendant, it will be reviewed with you to check that it is fair and covers all of your suffering.
+If a compensation offer is filed by the defendant, it will be reviewed with you to check that it is fair and covers all of your sufferings.

 To discuss your claim with our team today, please contact us on 0800 6524 881 right away.
 Where possible, we’ll have a solicitor from our team start the slip trip or fall claims process as soon as possible.